Anon-developer365/TaskManager/README.md

 ## Task Removal
 Class to delete a task from the database.

+## Date Checker
+Date Checker class which makes a call to Nager Date API to determine if a date is a uk bank holiday.
+The date checker also checks if the date lands on a bank holiday.

 ## Task repository
 Interface repository which extends JPA repository to complete database requests.